Chewdara

-Chewdara or Chivdora,(/tʃudærə/) is a village in the Rathsun block of the Beerwah tehsil in Budgam district of Jammu and Kashmir, India.
+Chewdara, Tsivdor or Chivdora,(/tʃudærə/) is a village in the Rathsun block of the Beerwah tehsil in Budgam district of Jammu and Kashmir, India.
 It is located 21 km towards west of the Budgam district headquarters, 3 km from Beerwah and 23 km from the winter capital Srinagar.
 Chewdara has two panchayats, Chewdara-A and Chewdara-B.

 Demographics

 Population

 As of the 2011 census, the population of Chewdara is 4161, of which 2264 are males and 1897 are females.
 The total number of children below 6 years is 824 as per the report.
 There are about 626 houses in Chewdara.

 Geography

 The total geographical area of Chewdara village is 249.7 Hectares (2.497 km^{2}).
 It is located at an elevation of 1,580 m (5,180 ft.) above the sea level.

 Educational institutions

 Schools

 The major institutions in Chewdara are the Government Higher Secondary School and the Al-Huda International School and Govt Boys Primary school and Govt middle school Umerabad.